zdravkov/kendo-docs/getting-started/web/window/overview.md

 **Window** to fill the screen and as a button to restore a **Window** to its previous size.
 The minimize action collapses a **Window** to its title.

-If a non-recognized action name is supplied, it is treated as a custom action - **k-icon** and **k-i-actionname** CSS classes are rendered for it and no click event handler is attached automatically.
-The Kendo stylesheets have a supplied icon for actions with the name "Custom", but any name can be used.
+If a non-recognized action name is supplied, it is treated as a custom action and the following CSS classes are rendered for it - **k-icon** and **k-i-actionname** (all letters lowercase).
+No click event handler is attached automatically either.
+The Kendo stylesheets have a supplied icon for actions with the name "custom", but any name can be used.
 Click events can be captured and handled in a standard way:

 ### Custom actions